O. Gordon Brewer Jr.

 Oliver Gordon Brewer Jr. (born December 8, 1936) is an American amateur golfer and former business executive.
 In his golf career, Brewer reached the fourth round of the 1976 U.S. Amateur and was runner-up at the 1985 U.S. Mid-Amateur.
 He won the U.S. Senior Amateur in 1994 and 1996.
 He was the captain for the American team that finished in first at the 2002 Eisenhower Trophy.
 He held executive positions for Pine Valley Golf Club, United States Golf Association and PGA of America.

 As an business executive, Brewer worked the Philadelphia National Bank during the 1960s.
 He then worked for Alco Standard Corporation from 1970 to the 1990s.
 The USGA gave Brewer an Ike Grainger Award during 2006.
 He was also given their 2009 Bob Jones Award.

 Early life and education

 Brewer was born on December 8, 1936, in Winston-Salem, North Carolina.
 He played basketball and golf at Guilford College before he finished his studies in 1960.
 Brewer went to Dartmouth College for his postgraduate education during the late 1960s.

 Career

 Business

 During 1960, Brewer started his finance career with the Philadelphia National Bank.
 He became an assistant cashier there in 1963.
 Throughout the late 1960s, Brewer was assistant vice president before becoming one of their vice presidents.

 He joined the Alco Standard Corporation as a treasurer in 1970.
 Brewer held his position leading up to the late 1980s.
 While there, Brewer was a vice president during the 1970s.
 He became their vice president of finance during 1986.
-Brewer continued to hold this position in the 1990s.
+His tenure continued during the 1990s.